waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hypothesis 8 (Failed):** A secret passage exists in the eastern or western walls.
   - **Test:** Interacted with the eastern wall at (7, 17) and the western wall at (1, 17).
   - **Conclusion:** No switches or passages found.
-- **Hypothesis 9 (Active):** The 'black out' escape mechanic failed previously due to an unknown condition, but re-testing it is necessary as game states can change.
+- **Hypothesis 9 (Failed):** The 'black out' escape mechanic failed previously due to an unknown condition, but re-testing it is necessary as game states can change.
-  - **Test Plan:** Find a wild Pokémon and deliberately lose the battle to trigger a 'black out'.
+  - **Test:** Found a wild Pokémon and deliberately lost the battle to trigger a 'black out'.
+  - **Conclusion:** Accidentally won the battle.
+The test is invalid and needs to be repeated.